tinmarino/try/speech.md

 We went all over and above the code, files, monitoring points, tiny details trying to identify and discard probables scenarios of already known issues between HW and SW.
-Oh la la!
+Ahhh ...
+HW and SW ...
 Those 2 ... such silly boys!

 At some moment, we were 3 brains, 6 eyes trying to catch where all this was failling...
 (tic tac) the clock marked bet time and in the lack of further hypotesis